yongcongwang/blog/source/_posts/2020-06-01-How-To-Use-VIM-As-An-IDE-Without-Plugins.md

 ```
 - `#` is the cursor position;
 - `~` indicates lines not in the file;
-- at the bottom of vim is a message line that indicates the file is named file.txt and shows you are creating a new file.
+- at the bottom of Vim is a message line that indicates the file is named file.txt and shows you are creating a new file.

 #### Insert Text
-The vim editor is a modal editor, which means that the editor behaves differently depending on which mode you are in.
+The Vim editor is a modal editor, which means that the editor behaves differently depending on which mode you are in.
 The two basic modes are:
 - Normal mode, the characters you type are treated as commands;
 - Insert mode, the characters you type are treated as text.